PDXostc/rvi_v2x_firmware/field-support-manual.md

    1. The first delay before checking for CAN activity is 60 seconds.
    2. If no CAN activity is found, V2X will change to a low power mode that has no LED indication.
    3. To use the V2X on the bench without a CAN source, send "VXSDC", to disables the CAN search.
-3. When the Cell modem comes on line and connects to the V2X, the lights on board should be visible.
+3. When the Cell modem comes online and connects to the V2X, the lights on board should be visible.

 ### Power requirements <a name="power-requirements"></a>

 V2X requires constant 12v power supply to sustain operation.
-Very informal testing shows average draw of ~0.15 amps during normal operation, with no host computer connected.
+Very informal testing shows average draw of 0.1-0.2 amps during normal operation, with no host computer connected.
 When V2X is supplying power to a host such as a Raspberry Pi 3 with attached touch screen, power draw is ~0.6 amps.
+Since the car should be running while the system is on,

-> #### Battery warning <a name="battery-warning"></a>
+#### Battery warning <a name="battery-warning"></a>
-> As noted above, the V2X firmware does not yet support low power / standby
-> state.
-If left powered when vehicle is off, the vehicle battery could be drained
-> significantly.
-Please power off the V2X when disengaging the vehicle.
-Note that
-> powering off the V2X will also power off the host computer.
+it is assumed that if the car is running the alternator is maintaining the battery and the voltage is not checked.
+If the car state check discovers the car is 'off' the V2X will also check the battery voltage.
+If the battery has reached 11V, the V2X will power itself completely off in order to protect the battery and hopefully still allow the engine to be started.
+Once off, the power draw is micro-amps therefore negligible in this application.

+In low power mode, the rev 2.1 board draws about 60mA while observing the car.
+A typical economy car sized battery should allow **Low power operation for about 15 days** without impacting drivability.
+If the vehicle will be unused for longer, switch the power off at the ODBii cable.

 ### Nominal light states <a name="nominal-light-states"></a>